-For these reasons, considering that ENAV and Techno Sky's procedures for

-The Company has launched a process of analysis of its suppliers in order to evaluate their social, environmental, and governance performance. awarding are subjected to the Public Contracts Code23, over the past twoyear period, in compliance with the regulatory requirements of Legislative Decree 18 April 2016 no. 50, the Companies have started a process of analysing its own suppliers in order to evaluate their social, environmental and governance performance.
+For these reasons, considering that ENAV and Techno Sky's procedures for awarding are subjected to the Public Contracts Code23, over the past twoyear period, in compliance with the regulatory requirements of Legislative Decree 18 April 2016 no. 50, the Companies have started a process of analysing its own suppliers in order to evaluate their social, environmental and governance performance.